renepacchaux/recipe-revolution/README.md

 obstacles &#x2013; even better.

-<a id="org258d5b4"></a>
+<a id="org363c46d"></a>

 ### To our goals

-Can we get the number of clicks to input a recipe down to some very small number.
-Yet, the stakeholder wants to implement an "onboarding" feature as required by the product owner?
-In a very imaginative but focused way, we set out to imagine more than one user to represent who we are trying to serve.
+Let us try to get the number of clicks needed to input a recipe down to some very small number.
+The stakeholder wants to implement an "onboarding" feature .
+In a very imaginative but focused way, we set out to bring out in a (visualization)[#] a persona of one user.
+They will help us mentally paint who we are trying to serve.

-**The Meat of Our Strategy**
+**Depth of Strategy**

-We planned interview research and among the feedback was to ask where their excitement went after downloading the app?
-The information was in pieces at first until we noticed the subtle theme within the converter.
+We planned interview research and among the feedback was to ask where their excitement went after downloading from the iOS Store?
+The interviews said the information was in pieces at first.
+I noticed a subtle pattern within the recipe calculator.

-We applied research the learnability principle for focusing on the app onboarding process.
+I kept in mind what amount of time it takes to learn the app, and what can be put into an onboarding system.
+The process of going through onboarding will cost time for the user.
 The time it takes to learn an app requires motivation.
 But there are no shortcuts to excitement.
 It has to work better and faster.

-Throughout writing some of our assumptions, we were also able to write an interview guide to test our Low-Risk assumptions when communicating with our stakeholders.
-We agreed that, on some level, we wanted users with gluten allergies can apply a known common recipe to get back a gluten-free recipe with proper food substitutions, using this app.

-No doubt that visual representation, even lightly doodling on blank pages, help with the mental model needed to have a problem-centered design narrative. ‍
+I still had a list from the top of the project where we had unfiltered thoughts on the project in a list form.
+I incorporated this into the question guide when we conducted interviews.
+Prior to this, I also brought it up to the founder of the app.
+My notes from that interview included that users with gluten allergies wanted to apply a known common recipe to get back a set of ingredients that could not contain specific items.

+**Sketches**

+I needed to have the core issue revealed to me.
+I was versatile in drawing many components on a mobile-sized canvas, just so I can define the boundaries of what our team is doing.
+I want to have in mind a better picture what my contribution will be. ‍